jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   - **provisional tax payable** is defined in section 139C
   - **provisional taxpayer** means a person who is liable to pay provisional tax under section RC 3 of the Income Tax Act 2007
   - **public services** is defined in section 18E(5) for the purposes of that section and sections 16B and 18F
+  - **publish** , as a requirement for the Commissioner, has the meaning set out in section 14H
   - **qualifying individual** is defined in section 22D(2) for the purposes of Part 3, subpart 3B, sections 22, 38, 89C, and 120C, in the definition of date interest starts, paragraph (a), and schedule 8
   - **ratio instalment date** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **record** —